CrowCall/crow-tools/README.md

 - **[Madeline Thomas](mailto:crows@owlmaddie.com) (@owlmaddie)** is a professional [artist / animator](https://www.owlmaddie.com/) and crow enthusiast.
 Through **owlmaddie LLC**, she contributes her creative talents to the project — labeling thousands of crow calls, designing expressive crow animations, and helping to communicate the science through visual storytelling.

 Together, we're building a **state-of-the-art toolkit for decoding and exploring crow communication**, blending AI, design, and a shared passion for one of nature’s most fascinating birds.

+## Citation

+Give our crows a shout-out — cite `crow-tools` in your work!

+GitHub provides a citation file — just click the **Cite this repository** button in the sidebar at the top of this page.